rtCamp/ps-analysis-tool-wiki/PSAT-Landing-Page.md

 ## Stories

-The PSAT Stories section offers a curated collection of interactive narratives that showcase the capabilities and features of PSAT through engaging visualizations.

-These stories provide concise overviews of the Privacy Sandbox APIs and their implementation within PSAT, highlighting specific features and capabilities.

-Users can easily navigate and explore this collection by filtering stories by category, tag, and author.
-They can also access the full story by clicking on the story and search for specific stories by title.
+The PSAT Stories section offers interactive narratives showcasing PSAT's capabilities with engaging visualizations.
+Find concise overviews of the Privacy Sandbox APIs and their implementation.
+Explore the stories by filtering by category and tag, or by searching by title.
+Access the full story by clicking on the story.

 <img width="1200" alt="PSAT Stories" src="images/psat-landing-page/psat_v0.13.0_stories_2025_03_24.png">